Education about SEPTIC TANKS is critical for getting the most out of your system.

 A. It sounds like your Septic Tank is full or even blocked.
-This can be due to that Septic Tank being full of scum, sludge, toilet paper and alike.
+This can be due to the Septic Tank being full of scum, sludge, toilet paper and alike.
 This additional material forces the liquid out from between the scum/crust and sludge and can make like a solid block in the tank.
 The scum/crust should be about 300mm thick, in this case the scum/crust is most likely 900mm or more thick.

 This type of problem can be easily identified as soon as the lid is taken off the Septic Tank and a shovel pushed into the scum/crust.
 This is when we advise our clients of the problem and of any additional charges.

 Q. Is there any video, movie or documentary showing what happens when a septic tank is pumped out or cleaned?

 A. Yes there are 2 videos on our site of a septic tank being pumped.
 One is us in Upper Beaconsfield Victoria.
 Kindly filmed, produced and edited by Muddy Boots Media.
 The other is a septic tank in the USA, after watching both videos its easy to see how Australian septic tanks are different.
 See below: